 - Demonstrate ability to provide follow up and re-planning.

-Ayurveda training for an AYT is equivalent to Health Counselor level.
-Therefore, we believe that an integrated curriculum that also includes yoga and yoga therapy practices can be achieved in 1100-1500 hrs.
+We believe the Āyurveda and Yoga Therapy training for an AYT, as stated above, through an integrated curriculum, can be achieved in 1100-1500 hrs.
 (High and low ends based on Competencies)